How to set up private networks for VPS

 Solution: order a new VPS in one of these locations — the feature will be available automatically.

-• Hypervisor type: Some hypervisors do not technically support private networks.
+• Hypervisor type: Some hypervisors may not support private networks.

 Solution: create a ticket with technical support and request to migrate the server to a compatible hypervisor.